BEPP9000 - Research Seminar (Course Syllabus)

 This course will introduce students to concepts in risk governance.
 We will delve into the three pillars of risk analysis: risk assessment, risk management, and risk communication.
 The course will spend time on risk financing, including insurance markets.
 There will be particular emphasis on climate risk management, including both physical impact risk and transition risk, although the course will also discuss several other examples, including management of environmental risks, terrorism, and cyber-security, among other examples.
 The course will cover how people perceive risks and the impact this has on risk management.
 We will explore public policy surrounding risk management and how the public and private sector can successfully work together to build resilience, particularly to changing risks.

-BEPP9620 - Applied Economics Sem (Course Syllabus)
+BEPP9620 - Applied Economics Seminar (Course Syllabus)

 The goal of this course is to help doctoral students develop critical thinking skills through both seminar participation and writing of referee reports.
-To this end students will attend the Wharton Applied Economics each Wednesday at noon seminar when it meets; prepare two written referee reports on WAE papers per semester, due before the seminar is presented.
-After attending the seminar and the ensuing discussion of the paper, students will prepare follow-up evaluations of their referee report reports, due one week after the seminar.
+To this end, students will attend the Wharton Applied Economics seminar when it meets each Wednesday at noon; prepare two written referee reports on WAE papers per semester, due before the seminar is presented.
+After attending the seminar and the ensuing discussion of the paper, students will prepare follow-up evaluations of their referee reports, due one week after the seminar.

 BEPP9710 - Market Design (Course Syllabus)